deanwampler/spark-scala-tutorial/README.markdown

 * See [Typesafe Activator](http://typesafe.com/activator) to find other Activator templates.
 * See [Typesafe Reactive Big Data](http://typesafe.com/reactive-big-data) for more information about our products and services around Spark and Big Data.
+* See [Fast Data: Big Data Evolved](http://typesafe.com/fast-data) for more on my vision for stream-oriented architectures for Big Data.
-* See [Typesafe](http://typesafe.com) for information about our other products and services.
+* See [Typesafe](http://typesafe.com) for information about the *Typesafe Reactive Platform*, training, and services.

 ## Final Thoughts

 Thank you for working through this workshop.
-Feedback, including pull requests for enhancements are welcome.
+Feedback and pull requests are welcome.

 [Dean Wampler](mailto:dean.wampler@typesafe.com)